nolanadams1230/Doodle_Classification/Proposal.md

 2. Potential lifesaving uses such as [Medical startups](https://www.wired.com/2017/01/look-x-rays-moles-living-ai-coming-job/) that claim they’ll soon be able to use computers to read X-rays, MRIs, and CT scans more rapidly and accurately than radiologists.
 3. And borderline unethical uses such as [Facial Recognition in police body cams](https://www.washingtonpost.com/news/the-switch/wp/2018/04/26/facial-recognition-may-be-coming-to-a-police-body-camera-near-you/?noredirect=on&utm_term=.1a5df1611adc)

 With so many emerging and interesting uses of Computer Vision, my goal is to compare different machine learning algorithms from scikit-learn and Keras tasked with classifying drawings made from [Google's Quick Draw! dataset](https://quickdraw.withgoogle.com/data).
 By doing so I will showcase my abilities processing and analyzing the doodles through image classification and neural networks.
-This project is meant for companies that are interested in the field of Computer Vision and want to use my analysis and its algorithms to understand its capabilities.
+This project is meant for companies that are interested in leveraging the Computer Vision methods used in my project in business.

 ## Data